-Treatment for SI may depend on the combination of dangerous behaviors which the child displays.
+Treatment for SI may depend on the combination of dangerous behaviors that the child displays.
 Treatments shown to have promising results include the following:

-Cognitive Behavioral Therapy - Cognitive behavioral therapy can be used to help combat the cognitive distortions and the belief that SI is an acceptable way to manage feelings (Beck, 1995, as cited in Jones, 2001).
+Cognitive Behavioral Therapy - Cognitive behavioral therapy is generally recommended for treatment of SI.
+Cognitive behavioral therapy can be used to help combat the cognitive distortions and the belief that SI is an acceptable way to manage feelings (Beck, 1995, as cited in Jones, 2001).